storelocatorjs/storelocator/docs/how-it-works.md

 ### Basic usage

-The basic usage of the Storelocatorjs without filters and store categories used a minimalist HTML structure.
+The basic usage of the Storelocatorjs without filters or store categories use a minimalist HTML structure.

 ```html
 <div class="storelocator">